dwelsh1/pagesai/docs/projectplan.md

   - ✅ Implemented proper content loading and saving with JSON serialization
   - ✅ Added loading states and error handling
   - ✅ Integrated with existing page management system
+  - ✅ Fixed Prisma client initialization issues
+  - ✅ Fixed BlockNote SSR "window is not defined" errors with dynamic imports
+  - ✅ Set up database and seeded with initial data